pizthewiz/CinderBlocks.org/README.md

 - Comments
 - Twitter announcements

 **NOTE**: The block discovery mechanism is imperfect as the GitHub API does not yet allow searching code, and turn some a stratagem is used that misses some blocks.
+Blocks are identified by the presence of a `cinderblock.xml` in a repository root, which is what would be required by Cinder's project creation tool [TinderBox](http://libcinder.org/docs/welcome/TinderBox.html).

-Blocks are discovered from the following [search results](https://github.com/search?p=1&q=cinder+path%3A%2Fcinderblock.xml&type=Code), it may be worth giving that a look before reporting an issue.
-Also, the microsite is *entirely un-styled* at present.
+**ALSO NOTE**: The microsite is *entirely un-styled* at present.

 ### DEVELOPMENT
 The repository contains two primary pieces, `web` and `intern`.
 The `web` folder contains a static user-facing microsite that is served directly via [AWS S3](http://aws.amazon.com/s3/).
-Conversely, `intern.js` is a [Node.js](http://nodejs.org) module that uses the [GitHub API](https://developer.github.com/v3/) (and scraping) to discover blocks and fetch the associated metadata.
+Conversely, `intern.js` is a [Node.js](http://nodejs.org) module that uses the [GitHub API](https://developer.github.com/v3/) (and web scraping) to discover blocks and fetch the associated metadata.

 Two environment variables are required when publishing the `web` microsite: